DATA PROCESSING ADDENDUM

 Applicants for employment with the Customer (the "Candidates"): name, email address, usage information, non-traditional identifiers and any other Personal Data the Candidates submit to the Provider in the course of their use of the Service.

-The categories of data subject to whom the Customer Personal Data relates
+The categories of data subjects to whom the GDPR Personal Data relates

 Users and Candidates

 The obligations and rights of the Customer